🔼The name Persia: Summary

 🔼The name Persia in the Bible

 It's this universal, combined and utterly human quest to understand the Creator through creation that gave rise to the Phoenician temple of Solomon first and the Persian temple of Zerubbabel second, and in a twisted way even in the Greco-Roman contraption of Herod.
-It manifests God's promise to Abraham, that he would be a blessing for all the families of the world (Genesis 12:3) as well as the world-wide Body of Christ that transcends all visible religions (1 Peter 2:5).
-It lies at the heart of the names of the Pharisees, Nazarenes and even Muslims and science, before later disciples turned these movements into tribal religions and swapped books and for swords.
+It manifests God's promise to Abraham, that he would be a blessing for all the families of the world (Genesis 22:18) as well as the world-wide Body of Christ that transcends all visible religions (1 Peter 2:5).
+It lies at the heart of the names of the Pharisees, Nazarenes and even Muslims and even the word "science," before later disciples turned these movements into tribal religions and swapped their books for swords.

 🔼Etymology of the name Persia